rotki/rotki/docs/api.rst

    :reqjson bool only_cache: If true then only the ethereum transactions in the DB are queried.
    :reqjson string evm_chain: Optional.
 The name of the evm chain by which to filter all transactions. ``"ethereum"``, ``"optimism"`` etc.
    :reqjson string asset: Optional.
 Serialized asset to filter by.
-   :reqjson list counterparties: Optional.
-Counterparties (mostly protocols) to filter by.
-List of strings.
    :reqjson bool exclude_ignored_assets: Optional.
 Whether to exclude transactions with ignored assets.
 Default true.
-   :reqjson list[string] event_types: Optional.This is the list of event types by which to filter the decoded events.
-   :reqjson list[string] event_subtypes: Optional.This is the list of event subtypes by which to filter the decoded events.

    **Example Response**: